lightning/bolts/04-onion-routing.md

 	associated data = 0x4242424242424242424242424242424242424242424242424242424242424242

 The HMAC is omitted in the following `hop_data`, since it's likely to be filled by the onion construction.
-Hence, the values below are the `realm`, the `short_channel_id`, the `amt_to_forward`, the `outgoing_cltv`, and the 16-byte `padding`.
+Hence, the values below are the `per_hop_type`, the `short_channel_id`, the `amt_to_forward`, the `outgoing_cltv`, and the 16-byte `padding`.
 They were initialized by byte-filling the `short_channel_id` to the each hop's respective position in the route and then, starting at 0, setting